-Sexual harassment occurs in all sports and at all performance levels, but is reported to be most prevalent in elite athletes compared to non-competitive youths.
-The consequences of experienced sexual harassment may be serious and affect psychological health, quality of life, integrity and performance level.
+Sexual harassment occurs in all sports and at all performance levels, but is reported to be more prevalent in elite athletes.
+The consequences of experienced sexual harassment may be serious and may affect physical, psychological and social health.
 There is limited knowledge regarding sexual harassment among youths in and outside sports, and the available research suffers from methodological limitations.
 In the light of public interest and debate about sexual harassment, there is a need for updated and precise research.

 Sexual harassment in elite sport high schools and regular high schools